simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 05 2024 0856 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 06-Sep 08 2024
+Radio Blackout Forecast for Sep 07-Sep 09 2024

-              Sep 06        Sep 07        Sep 08
+              Sep 07        Sep 08        Sep 09
-R1-R2           75%           75%           75%
+R1-R2           65%           65%           65%
-R3 or greater   20%           20%           20%
+R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, over 05-07 Sep.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, over 07-09 Sep.

 ```